AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 How the example works
 ----------------------

-The sample uses the AuthHttp class to connect to the SDS Service endpoint.
+The sample uses the HttpClient class with an Authentication Interceptor to connect to the SDS Service endpoint.
 SDS REST API calls are sent to the SDS Service.
 The SDS REST API maps HTTP methods to CRUD operations as in the following table: